rpgkaiser/FoolProof.Core/README.md

 ## Client-side validation

-All the validators are available for client side validation.
+All the validators are available for client side validation to use with `jquery.validation` or `aspnet-client-validation`.
-Although you can combine any *ValidationAttribute* using the *predicate* validators, only the `ValidationAttribute` with a registered `IAttributeAdapter` will be available for client-side validation; of course, this includes all the validator provided by this library (and many others from `System.ComponentModel.DataAnnotations`).
+Although you can combine any *ValidationAttribute* using the *predicate* validators, only *operands* (`ValidationAttribute`) with a registered `IAttributeAdapter` or implementing the `IClientModelValidator` interface will be available for client-side validation; of course, this include all the validators provided by this library (and many others from `System.ComponentModel.DataAnnotations`).

 This library provides you with an HTML helper method `ModelValidation` to render the model-wise validation as you would do with any property validation.
 To bring this helper in context, you need to include the `FoolProof.Core` namespace with the `@using` directive.